nonbhoward/qbit_tools/README.md

 ### setup
-0. install qbittorrent, install and enable search plugins
+00. install qbittorrent
-1. clone project
+01. clone this project
+02. if using minimalog, clone minimalog to a parallel dir and softlink it
+03. if not using minimalog, delete all calls to minimalog (sorry)
-2. create virtual environment
+04. create virtual environment
-3. activate virtual environment
+05. activate virtual environment
-4. pip install dependencies per requirements.txt
+06. pip install dependencies per requirements.txt
-5. enable web ui [^1]
+07. enable qbittorrent's web ui (setup user and pass)
-6. enable search plugins
+08. once again, check that search plugins are enabled
-7. supply web ui credentials (user, pass, host) as preferred
+09. supply web ui credentials (user, pass, host) as preferred
-8. launch with 'python main_loop.py' or via IDE
+10. launch with 'python main_loop.py', via IDE, or however you do you

 [^1] : https://github.com/lgallard/qBittorrent-Controller/wiki/How-to-enable-the-qBittorrent-Web-UI